English Channel illegal migrant crossings (2018–present): 2019

 During the course of 2019, almost 1,900 had made the crossing by the end of the year.

 From July to December 2019, an average of approximately 200 people made the crossing per month.

 2020

 In April 2020, boat arrivals for that month was over 400 – the highest monthly total ever recorded.

 In July, the number of people crossing almost matched the combined total of May and June, with more migrants encouraged by good weather and calm seas.

 In August, it was reported that in 2020 so far almost 4,000 people had crossed the Channel illegally, using at least 300 small boats.
 On 6 August a record number of migrants arrived, at least 235.
 It has also been observed that while it was originally mostly men that were arriving, young children and pregnant women and babies are now often among those arriving.

 The total number of migrants recorded to have crossed into the UK in 2020 was 3,948 as of 7 August.

 According to analysis by PA Media, the number of migrants reaching the UK shore has gone beyond 4,100 people in 2020.
 The Home Office confirmed that 151 migrants came ashore on 8 August.
 French authorities claimed that in the first six months of 2020, the number of migrants crossing the English Channel increased by five times, as compared to the last year.

 On 19 August a Sudanese man, Abdulfatah Hamdallah, drowned in the Channel making the journey from France.
 He died after his and his friend's inflatable dinghy, which they were powering using shovels as oars, capsized.
-While his companion and British news media claimed he was 16 years old, Boulogne-Sur-Mer's deputy public prosecutor Philippe Sabatier said a travel document provided by Mr Hamdallah gave his age as 28.
+While his companion and British news media claimed he was 16 years old, Boulogne-sur-Mer's deputy public prosecutor Philippe Sabatier said a travel document provided by Hamdallah gave his age as 28.
 The pair had previously been living in the Calais Jungle for at least two months prior.

 By 20 October, the total number of crossings in 2020 reached 7,294.

 On 27 October, a Kurdish-Iranian family of five from Sardasht died after a boat capsized outside France on way to reach the UK.
-Artin Irannezhad, a 15 month old toddler from the shipwreck, washed up on Karmøy island on 1 January 2021.
+Artin Irannezhad, a 15-month old toddler from the shipwreck, washed up on Karmøy island on 1 January 2021.

 By the end of the year, about 635 boats had crossed the Channel, carrying 8,438 people.